Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: Introduction

-An alternative approach is to cast the problem in the Bayesian framework.
-For example, \citet{TrevorCasella08BayesianLasso} introduced the Bayesian lasso.
-In this work, the $\ell_1$-penalty was identified with a Laplace prior and a Gibbs sampler was used to sample from the posterior distribution.
-This early work helped spark the development of Bayesian variable selection methods, specifically alternative sparsity inducing prior distributions such as the spike-and-slab prior \citep{MitchellBeauchamp88BayesianVariableSelection,GeorgeMcCulloch93SpikeSlab}, horseshoe prior \citep{CarvalhoPolsonScott10Horseshoe, PolsonScott10ShrinkagePriors,piironen2017horseshoe}, the orthant normal prior \citep{Hans11ShrinkagePrior}, the correlated Normal-Gamma prior \citep{GriffinBrown12ShrinkagePrior, GriffinBrown13ShrinkagePrior}, the generalized double Pareto prior \citep{Armagan11ShrinkagePrior}, and the Dirichlet-Laplace prior \citep{BhattacharyaPatiPillaiDunson15ShrinkagePrior}.
-While there have been many innovations in Bayesian techniques for variable selection, more general penalties and constraints beyond sparsity require substantially more problem-specific analysis.
+An alternative is to cast the problem in the Bayesian framework.
+For example, \citet{TrevorCasella08BayesianLasso} introduced the Bayesian lasso, where the $\ell_1$-regularization was identified with a Laplace prior and a Gibbs sampler was used to sample from the posterior distribution.
+This work is part of a large literature on Bayesian variable selection methods, which include sparsity inducing prior distributions such as spike-and-slab \citep{MitchellBeauchamp88BayesianVariableSelection,GeorgeMcCulloch93SpikeSlab}, horseshoe \citep{CarvalhoPolsonScott10Horseshoe, PolsonScott10ShrinkagePriors,piironen2017horseshoe, bhadra2019lasso}, orthant normal \citep{Hans11ShrinkagePrior}, correlated Normal-Gamma \citep{GriffinBrown12ShrinkagePrior, GriffinBrown13ShrinkagePrior}, generalized double Pareto \citep{Armagan11ShrinkagePrior}, and Dirichlet-Laplace \citep{BhattacharyaPatiPillaiDunson15ShrinkagePrior}.
+Despite constant innovations in Bayesian techniques for variable selection, incorporating regularizations and constraints beyond sparsity still requires a substantial amount of problem-specific analysis.

-More recently, \citet{pereyra2016proximal} and \citet{durmus2018efficient} proposed the proximal Markov Chain Monte Carlo (ProxMCMC) algorithm for quantifying uncertainty in Bayesian imaging applications where the penalties of interest include the total-variation semi-norm \citep{RudinOsherFatemi1992} and the $\ell_1$-norm.
-To deal with the non-smoothness of these penalties, they employ the Moreau-Yosida envelope to obtain a smooth approximation to the total-variation semi-norm and $\ell_1$-norm penalties.
-Samples from the smooth approximate posterior distribution can be generated via the Langevin algorithm.
+More recently, \citet{pereyra2016proximal} and \citet{durmus2018efficient,DurmusMoulinesPereyra22ProxMCMC} proposed the proximal Markov Chain Monte Carlo (ProxMCMC) algorithm for quantifying uncertainty in Bayesian imaging applications where the regularizations of interest include the total-variation semi-norm \citep{RudinOsherFatemi1992} and the $\ell_1$-norm.
+To deal with the non-smoothness of these regularizations, they employ the Moreau-Yosida envelope to obtain their smooth approximations.
+Samples from the smooth approximate posterior distribution can be drawn using Langevin dynamics.
+Their approach offers a framework for conducting statistical inference on regularized regression models whenever the regularization term is convex and admits a proximal map that can be computed efficiently, which holds true for a wide variety of regularizations.
+The fly in the ointment, however, is that their approach requires manually setting the regularization strength parameter $\rho$.
+One solution to this problem is given by \citet{vidal2020maximum} and \citet{de2020maximum}, who proposed using an empirical Bayes method called the stochastic approximation proximal gradient (SAPG) to estimate the regularization strength parameter by maximum marginal likelihood.
+It only provides point estimates of the regularization strength parameter, potentially resulting in suboptimal statistical precision due to the neglect of uncertainty in the regularization strength parameter.
+In terms of flexibility, the SAPG approach focuses on regularized estimation problems, while constrained estimation problems remain relatively under-explored.